-There are several ways you can train your cadence.
-The first is to literally count how many steps you take per minute, and try to reach around 180.
-This is 3 steps per second so it can be a bit tricky to count.
-Another way is to download a metronome app to your smart phone (any metronome will do, even the one your children use for piano lessons), set it to 180 beats/minute and run to the beat with each beat being a step.
+There are several ways you can train your step rate.
+The first is to literally count how many steps you take per minute, and try to reach 180.
+This is 3 steps per second so it can be tricky to count.
+Another way is to download a metronome app to your smart phone (any metronome will do), set it to 180 beats/minute and run to the beat with each beat being a step.

-This new step rate is likely to feel a bit odd at first, like you are taking little tiny steps.
-It is much easier on your joints to take smaller steps than bigger steps, so your body can handle the impact of running.
-It takes about a month of consistent training for this to feel natural, but it is much easier on your body.
+This new step rate is likely to feel a bit odd at first, like you are taking tiny steps.
+It takes about a month of consistent training for the new technique to feel natural, but it is much easier on your body.
 Once you are there you will notice you can run longer and more often without feeling as achy, not to mention you just might get a little faster.